 A few short miles away from Miami’s world-famous South Beach, there’s a little-known historic gem — the Hampton House Motel.
-Once dubbed, the “first luxury hotel for Negros in the South,” this Negro Motorist Green Book establishment was the epitome of Black excellence in Miami, Florida in the 1960s.
+Once dubbed, the “first luxury hotel for Negroes in the South,” this Negro Motorist Green Book establishment was the epitome of Black excellence in Miami, Florida in the 1960s.

-I’ve traveled the world on a quest to learn as much as I can about the histories of Black and Brown people across the globe.
-As a native Miamian, Black History buff, and journalist I’m ashamed to admit how little I knew about the rich history of the Hampton House Motel right in my backyard.
+I’ve traveled the world on a quest to learn as much as I can about the histories and cultures of people across the globe.
+As a native Miamian, Black History buff, and journalist, I’m ashamed to admit how little I knew about the rich history of the Hampton House Motel right in my backyard.
 To me, the Hampton House Motel was the “Hamps” a rundown, low-income housing complex where some of my family members once lived.
 It wasn’t until the Hampton House was slated for demolition that I learned it had some historical significance.

 After doing a little research, I decided to schedule a tour and was blown away by the depth and breadth of Black history associated with the Hampton House.

 In the 1960s, the Hampton House Motel was the gathering place for not only the local movers and shakers but also for larger-than-life performers, musicians, socialites, and politicians.
 Within the walls of this famed motel, a prominent preacher practiced one of the greatest speeches in history and a young fighter became “the Champ.”

 The motel originally opened in 1954 as the Booker Terrace Motel.
 Situated on a 5-acre tract of land, it included 50 hotel rooms, 96 one-bedroom apartments, 48 two-bedroom apartments, a 24-hour restaurant, and a nightclub.
 In 1961, Booker Terrace was purchased, renovated, and renamed the Hampton House Motel and rebranded as “The Social Center of the South.”